Drugs Policy, Policing, Dangers and Safety:

 As is the case across the rest of the UK; all illegal drugs including, Nos and Psychoactive Substances are not permitted in Boomtown.

-However, even after all the security, policing and awareness measures we have in place, we have to acknowledge that drugs will still get into the festival and may be experimented with, sometimes to dangerous levels.
+However, even after all the security, policing and awareness measures we have in place, we have to acknowledge that drugs can still get into the festival and may be experimented with, sometimes to dangerous levels.
 The; ‘drugs are illegal, don’t do them’ policy hasn’t worked in general society, and it is no different for festivals.

 - Pre-event awareness campaigns and education